luca-malisan/LM_GPFollowShapes/README.md

 The button **Delete all FollowShapes bindings** at the top will remove from the scene all the armatures and empties used on the specified Grease Pencil target object.

+The process might take time, specially with dense source meshes and Grease Pencil objects with a lot of frames and strokes.
+If you want to have feedback, open the console before clicking "Bind".
+In the console you will see progress messages.

 ## Requirements

 - Blender 4.3+